 The Company's employees are included with other affiliates of PanEnergy in a noncontributory, trustee-administered pension plan.
 The plan provides pension benefits to officers and employees of PanEnergy and its subsidiaries.
 These benefits are generally based on the employee's years of service and highest average earnings during a specific period.
 PanEnergy's policy is to fund amounts as necessary on an actuarial basis to provide assets sufficient to meet the benefits to be paid to plan members.
-Pension expense allocated to the Partnership for 1996, 1995 and 1994 was \$1.9 million, \$1.5 million and \$1.6 million, respectively.
 The Partnership reimburses the Company for pension expense on a monthly basis.
-The significant assumptions affecting pension expense include: (i) a discount rate of 7.5% at December 31, 1996 (7.5% at December 31, 1995 and 8.5% at December 31, 1994); (ii) rates of increase in compensation levels of 5% for all periods; and (iii) expected long-term rates of return on plan assets of 9.5% for all periods.
+The significant assumptions affecting pension expense include: (i) a discount rate of 7.5% for all periods; (ii) rates of increase in compensation levels of 5% for all periods; and (iii) expected long-term rates of return on plan assets of 9.5% for all periods.
+The components of net pension benefit costs for the years ended December 31, 1997, 1996 and 1995 were as follows (in thousands):